c-er/15424-project/README.md

 [This script](https://github.com/c-er/15424-project/blob/main/implementation/uni.js) combines the sign matrix computation with the decision procedure we described earlier to evaluate the truth of univariate formulae.
-The input format is unfortunately not polished; here are a couple of examples and notes on the input format
+The input format is not very polished; here are a couple of examples and notes on the input format
 - The formula $\exists x\, (x^2 + 1 \leq 0)$ is inputted as follows:
 ```
 {